teivah/100-go-mistakes/docs/index.md

 ### Using a filename as a function input (#46)

+???+ info "TL;DR"

-**TL;DR**: Designing functions to receive `io.Reader` types instead of filenames improves the reusability of a function and makes testing easier.
+    Designing functions to receive `io.Reader` types instead of filenames improves the reusability of a function and makes testing easier.

 Accepting a filename as a function input to read from a file should, in most cases, be considered a code smell (except in specific functions such as `os.Open`).
 Indeed, it makes unit tests more complex because we may have to create multiple files.
 It also reduces the reusability of a function (although not all functions are meant to be reused).
 Using the `io.Reader` interface abstracts the data source.
 Regardless of whether the input is a file, a string, an HTTP request, or a gRPC request, the imple- mentation can be reused and easily tested.